sm2302-aug23/grp-matlab-lets_git_it/README.md

 In this section, to better understand the flow of our code, we referred to the example provided(D cursive) and we then plotted individual letters instead of our full nicknames.
-Afterwards, we added section break for each name so we can deal with it individually.
+Afterwards, we added a section break for each name to deal with it individually.

 When computing a name, to make it less confusing and also avoiding the plot (X, Y) to overlap with other letters in the graph plot, we let (X, Y) to be (X1, Y1), (X2, Y2), ..., (Xn, Yn) for each letters.
-As an example, for the name qila, the letter q would be (X1, Y1) and then letter i would be (X2, Y2) and so on.
+For example, for the name qila, the letter q would be (X1, Y1) and then the letter i would be (X2, Y2) and so on.

-Moreover, to make sure each name will come out as different graph plots (different figures) instead of all the names running on one graph plot (one figure), we changed the title, figure numbers and also the (X, Y) axis so it can show better.Basically, each member is named figure 1, figure 2 and more.
+Moreover, to make sure each name will come out as different graph plots (different figures) instead of all the names running on one graph plot (one figure), we changed the title, figure numbers and also the (X, Y) axis so it can show better.
+Basically, each member is named Figure 1, figure 2 and more.
-This is the under the plot settings in the code.
+This is under the plot settings in the code.

 ```
 ```